mikependon/RepoDB.NET/pages/interfaces/idbsetting.md

 }
 ```

+Please see the more detailed implementations at [Database Setting](/extensibility/databasesetting) page.

 #### GetHashCode

 You have to override the implementation of the `GetHashCode()` based on the combinations of properties.

 The reason to this is that the library is using the equality based on the generated hashcode.
 Failure to comply may trigger a performance problem in your application.

-> We recommend to you instead use the [BaseDbSetting](/class/basedbsetting) class when implementing a customized database settings.
+> We recommend to instead use the [BaseDbSetting](/class/basedbsetting) class when implementing a customized database setting.

 #### How to Use?

-Once the class has been implemented, you have call the [DbSettingMapper](/mapper/dbsettingmapper) class to map this setting per RDBMS data provider.
+Once the class has been implemented, you have to call the [DbSettingMapper](/mapper/dbsettingmapper) class for mappings (per RDBMS data provider).

 ```csharp
 DbSettingMapper.Add(typeof(SqlConnection), new CustomSqlServerDbSetting(), true);